 By John Pollard, Technical Writer, k-eCommerce

 This is the first article in a two-part series on key online competitive differentiators.
 Here, we look at ways to lower operational costs, using a success story example.
-Be sure to check out our second installment, with a focus on sales growth, coming out soon!
+Be sure to check out our second installment, with a focus on sales growth.

 Part 1: Reducing Operational Costs

 Just like with any other kind of business, success in e-commerce relies on more than just making sales.
 To maximize profits and ensure growth, you’ve also got to reduce your operational costs.

 So, when a consumer electronics company with a small staff and a limited budget decided to open a new web store, this meant finding ways to reduce costs before, during, and after order processing to ensure they saw a substantial ROI for their e-commerce investment.

 Pre-Order Costs: Advertising Automated